Thromboembolism in Adult Fontan Patients

 The optimal anticoagulation strategy for patients following the Fontan procedure remains controversial.
 A randomized trial comparing aspirin to warfarin in pediatric patients reported no difference in outcome.
 The current trial showed a relatively high rate of thromboembolic complication in Fontan patients, likely due to the older age of patients, high number patients with atriopulmonary Fontan connections, and necessity of atrial tachyarrhythmia occurrence for enrollment.
 Additionally, approximately one-third of patients were found to have subtherapeutic international normalized ratio in this study, which may have contributed to the rate of thromboembolic complications.
 This study reinforces current guidelines recommending anticoagulation for patients with complex congenital heart disease and recurrent or sustained tachyarrhythmias.
 The study also supports consideration of empiric anticoagulation for older patients with atriopulmonary Fontan connections.
 Nonvitamin K oral anticoagulants may prove to have an important role in the population, although further study is required to confirm safety and efficacy.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Interventions and Structural Heart Disease
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Interventions and Structural Heart Disease

 Keywords: Anticoagulants, Arrhythmias, Cardiac, Aspirin, Embolism, Fontan Procedure, Heart Conduction System, Heart Defects, Congenital, Hemorrhage, Platelet Aggregation Inhibitors, Risk Factors, Secondary Prevention, Tachycardia, Thrombosis, Warfarin